-A risk matrix is reviewed on an annual basis ensuring the Directors have considered the major risks faced by the Trust and to ensure the necessary steps are taken to mitigate against the risks.
+A risk matrix is reviewed on an annual basis ensuring the Directors have considered the major risks faced by the Foundation and to ensure the necessary steps are taken to mitigate against the risks.

 One of the risks which has been identified by the Directors relates to the appropriate use of funds.

-The Trust regularly reviews its grant making policy and controls to monitor this risk and to ensure funds are spent according to highest standards of diligence and transparency.
-An example of one control in place is the contractual "right to audit" clause allowing the Trust to ensure that funding was used for the intended purposes.
+The Foundation regularly reviews its grant making policy and controls to monitor this risk and to ensure funds are spent according to highest standards of diligence and transparency.
+An example of one of the controls in place is the contractual "right to audit" clause allowing the Foundation to ensure that funding was used for the intended purposes.

-Another risk identified relates to the ability of the Trust to fulfill its multi-year grant making commitments without a guaranteed annual corporate grant making income.
-The resources that have come into the Trust and the reserves set aside however provide a sufficient buffer to meet current and future intended expenditure.
-The Directors are of the opinion that the Trust can continue to meet its obligations as they fall due for the foreseeable future.
-As a consequence they have prepared the financial statements on the going concern basis.
+Another risk identified relates to the ability of the Foundation to fulfil its multi-year grant making commitments without a guaranteed annual corporate grant making income.
+The resources that have come into the Foundation and the reserves set aside however provide a sufficient buffer to meet current and future intended expenditure.
+The Directors are of the opinion that the Foundation can continue to meet its obligations as they fall due for the foreseeable future.
+As a consequence, they have prepared the financial statements on the going concern basis.